centreon/centreon-documentation/versioned_docs/version-22.10/graph-views/introduction-map.md

 > If you already used the MAP (Legacy) version, note that you can easily [import your legacy maps](import-into-map-web.md) into the MAP interface.

-> See how to manage views using Centreon MAP REST API [here](https://docs-api.centreon.com/api/centreon-map/).
+> See how to manage views using the Centreon MAP REST API [here](https://docs-api.centreon.com/api/centreon-map/).

 ## Overview